jknoxville/GitNote/README.md

 Notes app for android backed by Git repositories

-Project started 14th June 2013.
+Mostly hacked together one weekend on 14th June 2013, with slight additions since then.

 - [x] Basic Navigation and synchronisation
 - [-] View note history